 Type: Variant of Stazione Termini type Found in the River Thames near London Bridge (1834) This head comes from a statue of Hadrian that probably stood in Roman London (Londinium) in a public space such as a forum.
 It would have been one and a quarter times life-size.
 The statue may have been put up… Continue reading Bronze head from a statue of Hadrian, British Museum

-Septimius Severus was born on 11 April 145 AD in the African city of Leptis Magna, whose magnificent ruins are located in modern-day Libya, 130 miles east of Tripoli.
-Although Severus was not a member of the Antonine Dynasty, he and his descendants had close ties with the Antonine emperors.
-Severus' grandfather was a duumvir under Trajan, his cousins received suffect consulships… Continue reading Felix dies natalis, Septimi Severe!
+Septimius Severus was born on 11 April AD 145 in the African city of Leptis Magna, whose magnificent ruins are located in modern-day Libya, 130 miles east of Tripoli. --- Although Severus was not a member of the Antonine Dynasty, he and his descendants had close ties with the Antonine emperors.
+Severus' grandfather was a duumvir under Trajan, his cousins received suffect… Continue reading Felicem diem natalem, Septimi Severe!